-Included in amounts owed to group undertakings due within one year is a loan payable of £259 million which is repayable on demand and had variable interest rates of between 0% and 3.64%.
+Included in amounts owed to group undertakings due within one year is a loan payable of £253 million which is repayable on demand and had variable interest rates of between 0% and 4.87% and a further loan of £200 million which attracts interest at 6.07% and is repayable in December 2024.
+The remaining balance is unsecured, interest free and repayable on demand.